-The origin of Tuxtla is located in a Zoque town called Coyatoc (place of the rabbit or rabbits), a name that the Nahua-speaking peoples translated as Tochtlan.
-In the 16th century, the Dominican friars reordered it urbanistically and called it San Marcos Tuxtla.
+The origin of Tuxtla is located in a Zoque settlement called Coyatoc (place of the rabbit or rabbits), a name that the Nahua-speaking people translated as Tochtlan.
+In the XVI century, the Dominican friars reordered it urbanistically and called it San Marcos Tuxtla.

-At present it is a city with a modern appearance, but it keeps ancestral traditions, and with accelerated population growth, it is the capital of the state and the main city of Chiapas.
-It has a wide infrastructure of services for business meetings, shows and meetings.
+Nowadays it is a city of modern appearance, but that keeps ancestral traditions, with an accelerated demographic growth, it is the capital of the state and main city of Chiapas.
+It has a wide infrastructure of services for business meetings, shows and reunions.

 There are many aspects of the traditional Tuxtla: the food, the rituals, the legends, the vernacular architecture and, needless to say, its rich and varied vegetation.
-Here we mention what you should not miss when visiting this city:
+Here are some of the things you shouldn't miss when visiting this city:

-Cañón del Sumidero National Park by river or by land to its viewpoints.
+Sumidero Canyon National Park by river or by land to its viewpoints.

 San Marcos Cathedral, Coffee Museum and old municipal palace in the center of the city.

 The Faustino Miranda Botanical Garden

 The Regional Museum of Chiapas